 Taped seams, waterproof fabric, and a wide range of colors and styles make these pants a good choice for just about any boarder.

 There are tons of pickets, integrated gaiters, and adjustable waistband.
-You even get an adjustable inseam zippered vent.
-Boom!
+You even get an adjustable inseam zippered vent, probably the best snowboarding pants for the money.

 Women’s Model: 686 Women’s Authentic Smarty Cargo Pant.

 If you’ve been reading my reviews long enough, you’ll know that Columbia ranks as one of my favorite companies for outdoor gear.